 Title:

-Probably refers to the poor Charles but I honestly cannot remember whether his body was found with its eyes actually opened.
-Doesn't really matter, it's cool sounding title anyway.
+Probably refers to the poor Charles, but I honestly cannot remember whether his body was found with its eyes actually open.
+Doesn't really matter; it's a cool-sounding title anyway.

-Nice and intriguing one with a great artwork.
-Also relevant - our hero is Nameless (faceless), he smokes (see cool lines below) and tape recorder plays an important role in the novel.
+A nice and intriguing one with great artwork.
+Also relevant: our hero is Nameless (faceless), he smokes (see cool lines below), and the tape recorder plays a significant role in the novel.

 I lit a Palace filter.
 It tasted revolting; I only smoke them because I hope they might help me give it up.